SciRooPlot/SciRooPlot/README.md

 // first tell the manager where to look for the data you want to use in your plots
-// the first argument gives these input files a unique identifier you can then use when creating the plots plotManager.AddInputDataFiles("inputGroupA", {"path/to/file/a.root", "path/to/file/a2.root"});
+// the first argument gives these input files a unique identifier you can then use when creating the plots plotManager.AddInputDataFiles("inputIdentifierA", {"path/to/file/a.root", "path/to/file/a2.root"});
-plotManager.AddInputDataFiles("inputGroupB", {"path/to/file/b.root", "path/to/file/b2.root", "path/to/file/b3.root:my/sub/list/or/dir/path"});
+plotManager.AddInputDataFiles("inputIdentifierB", {"path/to/file/b.root", "path/to/file/b2.root", "path/to/file/b3.root:my/sub/list/or/dir/path"});

-// pro tip: you can also add whole directories (including their sub-directories) instead of specifying the root files directly
+// it is also possible to add whole directories (including their sub-directories): plotManager.AddInputDataFiles("inputIdentifierC", {"path/to/folder/with/rootfiles/"});

 // N.B.:
 // you can save these settings to a file via: